openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## Pump History
 ![Pump History Dialog](../images/Medtronic03.png)

 Pump history is retrieved every 5 minutes and stored locally.
 Only the previous 24 hours worth of history is stored.
 The allows for a convinient way to see pump behaviour should that be required.
-The only items stored are those relevenant to AndroidAPS and will not inlcude a configuration function that has no relevance.
+The only items stored are those relevenant to AAPS and will not inlcude a configuration function that has no relevance.

 (MedtronicPump-rl-status-rileylink-status)=
 ## RL Status (RileyLink Status)